w3f/w3f-education/docs/Rust/section3/borrowing.md

 ```

 There is a problem with this code - that's that, in order to maintain memory safety and follow the rules of ownership, the variable`name` was moved to the `fn take_my_string` function.
-In other words, it owns it, and because it is stored on the heap.
+In other words, it owns it because it is stored on the heap.

-Fixed-size variables are copied - as they the compiler knows exactly *what* to copy, whereas values on the heap are *moved*.
+Fixed-size variables are copied - as the compiler knows exactly *what* to copy, whereas values on the heap are *moved*.
 Once moved, they cannot be used within that context.

 ## Borrowing & Moving (Lack thereof)

 The borrowing system in Rust solves this issue.
-Using **references**, which are denoted by `&`, we can avoid moving the String directly, and instead just use a reference to it.
+Using **references**, which are denoted by `&,` we can avoid moving the String directly and instead just use a reference to it.
 This references points to where it exists in memory, in contrast to moving it all together:

 ```rust